Part Two (Throbbing Gristle album)

-Part Two (also known as Part Two: The Endless Not) is an album by English industrial band Throbbing Gristle, released in 2007 through record label Mute Records.
+Part Two (also known as Part Two: The Endless Not) is the eighth studio album by English industrial band Throbbing Gristle, released in 2007 through record label Mute Records.

 Background

 In a similar vein to the band's 1978 album D.o.A: The Third and Final Report, the album features four tracks each created by each individual member of the group.
 Bryin Dall was the co-writer and performer on the track by Genesis P-Orridge.
 The cover image is a picture of Mount Kailash taken by Martin Gray.

 Release

 Part Two: The Endless Not was released in 2007 through record label Mute Records.
 Included with the first 4000 copies is one of four "totemic gifts", each made from one of the following materials: bone, wood, rubber and copper.
 A fifth stainless steel totem was made available in a Japanese edition of the CD.
 A sixth totemic gift is made of 23 carat gold.
 The gifts were handmade under the supervision of Peter Christopherson in Thailand.